viant/datly/doc/README.md

 SELECT * FROM Products WHERE $criteria.In("ID", $ProductsIds.Values)
 */)
 ```

 In the example above in the first step collection of products is defined from POST body data field.
-Second parameter extract all products Id with structql, in the final prevProducts fetches all produces
+Second parameter extract all products ID with [structql](https://github.com/viant/structql), in the final prevProducts fetches all produces
 where ID is listed in ProductsIds parameters.
 Note that we use $criteria.In function to automatically generate IN statement if parameter len is greater than zero
-otherwise the criteria.In function returns false, to ensure correct SQL generation and expected behaviours
+otherwise the $criteria.In function returns false, to ensure correct SQL generation and expected behaviours

 ###### Indexing data